Welcome to Runa. We design transformative games using ritual, story and play to support personal and collective wellbeing.

 • We support integration and coherence across inner and outer worlds in ways that feel authentic and accessible for each of us

-• B.A. in English Literature and Minor in Creative Writing (2014) from UNC-Chapel Hill
+• B.A.
+English Literature, Minor in Creative Writing, UNC-Chapel Hill (2010-2014).
+Morehead-Cain Scholar.

-• Trauma- and Grief-Informed Facilitation Training with Shauna Janz, a four-month cohort (2023) and two-day intensive (2024)
+• Trauma- & Grief-Informed Facilitation Training with Shauna Janz (2023–2024).

-Subscribe to the Mycelial Care Atlas
+Subscribe to Mycelial Games

 “We are here to witness the creation and to abet it.
 We are here to notice each thing so each thing gets noticed.
 Together we notice not only each mountain shadow and each stone on the beach but we notice each other’s beautiful face and complex nature so that creation need not play to an empty house.”